5 next-level features to in contractor bid apps that go beyond the standard

 2. How do contractor bidding apps work?

 Some tools focus only on quoting.
 Others link estimates to job scheduling, technician dispatch, or lead tracking.
-That’s where a solid contractor proposal app earns its keep—keeping everything in sync so your bids don’t get stuck waiting for the next handoff.
+That’s where a solid contractor proposal app earns its keep, by keeping everything in sync so your bids don’t get stuck waiting for the next handoff.

-3. Is the cost of a contractor bidding app worth it for contractors?
+3. Is the cost of a contractor bid app worth it for business owners?

 4. What are some best practices to follow when implementing a contractor bidding app?